Optimization of GNN Training Through Half-precision

-We analyze half-precision DGL in more detail and found that a) half-precision \textit{SpMM} causes value overflow when invoked by mixed-precision training; b) fear of overflow in mixed-precision forces PyTorch kernels to be invoked using float data-type in some cases due to less understanding about system integration to mixed-precision training.
-A naively designed GNN system in such cases either would invoke float-based sparse kernels or would be performing additional tensor conversion (float to half-precision).
-DGL does the latter. c) Half-precision kernels do not follow the current state-of-the-practice well-established in dense kernel counterparts.
-However, we also analyze various float-based GNN systems to show they would face similar issues if extended to half-precision or even borrow the idea from their dense counterparts.
+This sub-section analyzes half-precision GNN in more detail and shows that \textit{a)} half-precision sparse kernels significantly differ from corresponding dense deep learning kernels.
+We also show how the current state-of-the-art sparse kernels are not built on the right hardware abstractions. \textit{b)} fear of overflow in mixed-precision training forces some PyTorch kernels to be invoked in float data-type due to less understanding about some operations that force additional tensor conversions from float to half and vice versa. \textit{c)} half-precision \textit{SpMM} causes value overflow when invoked by mixed-precision training.
+Naively designed GNN systems in such cases would either invoke float-based sparse kernels or perform additional tensor conversion (float to half-precision).
+We also analyze various float-based prior GNN systems to show they would face similar issues if extended to half-precision.
 We elaborate on these findings next.